Set-offs - S130 FA2008: set-off of Gift Aid against a charity’s debts

 If there is no credit available the SPoC office will:

-- note on IDMS that no GA is currently available and that the no repayment signal has been set for the future
+- note on IDMS and ETMP that no GA is currently available and that the no repayment signal has been set for the future

 - update IDMS Notes and Assets with all of the information given (this may require updating additional addresses and so on in designatory details too), making sure the GA reference is noted for the future

-- put the case on to the appropriate NAC as per the original stencil so that DMB can follow existing procedures to take enforcement action.
+- put the case on to the appropriate NAC as per the original stencil so that DM can follow existing procedures to take enforcement action.

 If there is credit available the SPoC office will:

-- complete a separate SAFE Stencil, Transfer of Charity Gift Aid (in SEES) for each charge reference with details of the GA credit to be reallocated and how the money should be allocated will be included, along with a contact for the request
+- interrogate the appropriate systems and complete a separate SAFE Stencil, Transfer of Charity Gift Aid (in SEES) for each charge reference with details of the GA credit and how the money should be reallocated

-- (This content has been withheld because of exemptions in the Freedom of Information Act 2000) <DL-DMB SAFE Team 2>(This content has been withheld because of exemptions in the Freedom of Information Act 2000)
+- (This content has been withheld because of exemptions in the Freedom of Information Act 2000) (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

-- note the appropriate IDMS work items, and add a note to IDMS Notes and Assets that the request has been sent to offset GA and the amount and allocation request details; a note should also be added to direct any customer queries to the appropriate office
+- note the appropriate IDMS work items and ETMP that the request has been sent to offset GA and the amount and allocation request details; a note should also be added to direct any customer queries to the appropriate office

 - notify the charity in writing that a GA set-off has been undertaken; the letter includes customer education on future compliance.

-If a debt remains outstanding once the set-off has been requested, the SPOC will, in the body of the email, ask Banking to set the no repayment signal once the credits have been removed from the record.
+If a debt remains outstanding once the set-off has been requested, the SPOC will also ask Corporate Treasury to reset the ‘no repayment’ signal once the credits have been removed from the record.

 Whilst the no repayment signal remains in place, Specialist PT Charities will advise the SPoC office when credits become available.

-If the debts are cleared when the set-off has been dealt with, the email to Banking should specify not to put the no repayment signal back on.
+If the debts are cleared when the set-off has been dealt with, DM will ask Corporate Treasury not to reset the ‘no repayment’ signal.
 If we fail to remove the signal this could stop correct repayments being made to the customer in future.

-The caseworker will also continue to pursue debts via recovery action in accordance with current guidance.
+The caseworker should continue to pursue debts via recovery action in accordance with current guidance.